-5. MOTIONS AND AMENDMENTS
+5. NOTIONS AND AMENDMENTS

 - (a) No second shall be required of any motion presented to the Senate.
 When a motion is made it shall be stated by the President, or, being in writing, shall be handed to the secretary and read aloud before debate.
-A motion shall be reduced to writing if the President or any Senator so requests. - (b) Any motion or resolution except a concurrent resolution may be withdrawn or modified by the mover at any time before a decision, amendment or ordering of the ayes and noes, except a motion to reconsider, which shall not be withdrawn except the by a majority vote of all members elected.
+A motion shall be reduced to writing if the President or any Senator so requests. - (b) Any motion or resolution except a concurrent resolution may be withdrawn or modified by the mover at any time before a decision, amendment, or ordering of the ayes and noes, except a motion to reconsider, which shall not be withdrawn except by a majority vote of all members elected. - (c) When a question is under debate, the President shall receive no motion except: - (1) To adjourn. - (2) To take a recess.